stephenatitwa61-star/Stephen/README.md

 ## About Me
 - I'm currently learning [I'm study artificial intelligence in WWecan Academy].
-- I'm interested in [My intrest are in "AI, web development, and data science"].
+- I'm interested in [My intrest are in "AI, web development, and Computer Science"].
 - I'm looking to collaborate on [, "beginner-friendly open source projects"].

 ## Skills I'm Building